-The name Pjoltergeist is a mix of the words “pjolter” and “poltergeist”.
-A pjolter is a weird Norwegian word for a cheap drink; originally whisky and soda water.
+The name Pjoltergeist is a mix of the words pjolter and poltergeist.
+A pjolter is a weird Norwegian word for a cheap drink – originally whiskey and soda water.
 You’ll find a separate menu for their upgraded pjolters in the bar.
-Poltergeist is a noisy kind of ghost or supernatural spirit, which sort of fits the ambience here.
+Poltergeist is a noisy kind of ghost or supernatural spirit, which sort of fits the ambiance here.
 The reason why I keep returning to Pjoltergeist, as often as I can, is because the menu changes and the doors are always open.
 There are some classics on the menu, of course, but almost every day you will find something new.
 The kitchen, as well as the wine serving, is open until 00.30 every Tuesday to Saturday.
-Despite a rising popularity, and a limited amounts of seats, I have yet to experience not finding a space to sit at Pjoltergeist.
+Despite a rising popularity, and a limited amount of seats, I have yet to experience not finding a space to sit at Pjoltergeist.

-Booking a table means that you want the full treat.
+Booking a table means that you want the full treatment.
 The price tag is ridcioulously low, though, with a lousy 750 NOK per person.
 The amount of food you get, and the quality of each dish, makes it the best value for money tasting menu in Oslo, in my opinion.
-Just sit back and relax, while Atli brings out one power punching dish after the other.
+Just sit back and relax, while Atli brings out one pungent dish after the other.

 Have you been to Pjoltergeist?
 What is your favorite restaurant in Oslo?
 Please leave a comment below.